-A Device Model defines a specific hardware device, like the vendor, model name, the number of keys and their capabilities.
-For example a Cisco SPA504G has 4 keys, which can be used for private lines, shared lines (SLA) and busy lamp field (BLF).
+A device model defines a specific hardware device, like the vendor, the model name, the number of keys and their capabilities.
+For example, a Cisco SPA504G has 4 keys, which can be used for private lines, shared lines (SLA) and busy lamp field (BLF).
 If you have an additional attendant console, you get 32 more buttons, which can only do BLF.
+The list of supported devices can be found in Section 16.1.12.